Mookie Betts Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings (2022)

-- The Rockies had the last-ranked team ERA among all MLB pitching staffs (5.08).
+- The Rockies had the last-ranked team ERA among all league pitching staffs (5.08).

 © 2023 Data Skrive.
 All rights reserved.